All Campus Services and Classes

 - Tutor Training Level 1 – COLL-109 / 1 credit – Prerequisites: cumulative B average and Tutor Supervisor permission – Tutor Training Level 1 instructs capable students to become effective tutors.
 The training is founded upon the principle of facilitating the academic independence of students who use the tutoring service.
 The class emphasizes tutor guidelines, goals, responsibilities/roles, and strategies appropriate for the tutorial session.
 This one-quarter course is among the requirements for students preparing to tutor in the Learning Center’s tutoring program.
 It has been designed to meet the tutor program certification criteria through the College Reading and Learning Association.

-Comprehensive Advisors provide conferencing to help students systematically prepare for graduate school entrance examinations.
-You may sign up for a meeting to request support in planning out practice tests, analyzing mistakes, and designing a study plan for subsequent practice tests.
+- Grad School Test Prep – COLL-305 / 1 credit – Must be junior or senior – Grad School Test Prep helps students systematically prepare for graduate school entrance examinations.
+This class instructs students in planning to take practice tests, analyzing mistakes, and designing a study plan for subsequent practice tests.